adam-power/pks-cluster-terraform/README.md

 ## Wrapper script

-If you are logged in with the PKS CLI, you can remove the `cluster_name` and `cluster_external_dns` variables from your TF vars file and run the create script instead:
+If you are logged in with the PKS CLI, you can remove the `cluster_name`, `cluster_external_dns` and `cluster_uuid` variables from your TF vars file and run the create script instead:

 ```bash
 ./create.sh <your cluster name>